ovcarj/appeer/README.rst

 **Usage**

 A JSON file containing article URLs can be easily generated using `Publish or Perish <https://harzing.com/resources/publish-or-perish>`_.
 For an example JSON, check ``PoP.json``.

+Article HTMLs are downloaded from the URLs stored in the JSON using:

+..code:: shell

+        python request.py <json_filename>

+The HTMLs downloaded from the example ``POP.json`` can be seen in ``example_htmls``.